ArmaanWadhwa09/Stock-Insights-AI-Agent/README.md

 7. SENTIMENT SYNTHESIS: Aggregate market sentiment from news and social sources
 8. FINAL RECOMMENDATION: Provide a clear investment thesis with key drivers and risks
 ---
+## Memory (Context & Data Fusion)
+In this financial AI Agent, “memory” means contextual awareness and not a long-term database.
+Because market data changes quickly, the agent only keeps what’s needed for the current analysis.

+1. <ins>Operational Memory (The Context Key)</ins>

+**What it is:** The agent’s short-term memory that carries the main user request (the stock ticker and email) through the whole workflow.<br> <br>
+**How it works:** When you enter a ticker and email, the Webhook node captures them and passes them to all eight API calls.
+Every tool the agent uses knows which stock to analyze and where to send the final report.<br><br>
+**Why it matters:** This memory keeps the workflow consistent and ensures all results stay focused on the same company.<br><br>

+2. <ins>In-Context Memory (The RAG Context)</ins>

+**What it is:** A single, merged data summary that the AI model uses to make its final decisions.<br><br>
+**How it works:** The Data Aggregator Code Node combines cleaned data from all eight sources (Yahoo Finance, FMP Ratios, Insider Activity, etc.) into one text block called structuredData.<br><br>
+**Why it matters:**This compact text gives the model all the key numbers and facts at once, so it can reason and generate a grounded, accurate report.
+This is the “retrieval” part of the RAG (Retrieval-Augmented Generation) process.<br><br>

+3. <ins>Procedural Memory (The Agent’s Blueprint)</ins>

+**What it is:** The agent’s internal “instructions” so how it thinks, analyzes, and explains.<br><br>
+**How it works:** A Code Node defines a multi-step Reasoning Chain, telling the AI how to move through the analysis framework (profitability → liquidity → valuation → risk, etc.).<br><br>
+**Why it matters:** This gives the AI structure and discipline.
+It follows a guided thought process to produce a reliable financial analysis.<br><br>

+---
 ## Tools (Retrieval & APIs)
 The agent invokes multiple tools in parallel — forming the **Retrieval** part of RAG:
 | API | Purpose |